-The project proposal, progress and project report should be submitted on the date specified by the professors.
+The project proposal, progress and project report should be submitted on the date specified in the course calendar (see http://ece.uprm.edu/~icom5047/), unless a date change is agreed upon with the professors.
 Every delayed submission will result in a penalty of 25% reduction of the full grade per calendar day of delay.
 After four calendar days of delay the grade will be 0.